scottmckendry/blog/content/posts/zero-and-one.md

 019e8051-0d4a-7bb6-8fe0-d6c703dccdc8
 ```

-We can crack them open with a bit of bash to confirm the embedded timestamps:
+Now, we can use another small script to see the embedded timestamps:

 ```shellsession
 $ uuid=$(uuidgen -7)